bripperg/tell_stories_CMU/README.md

 '19 - '20 Pittsburgh, PA: moved when my wife was accepted into a PhD program at University of Pittsburgh

-'19 - '20 Mannheim, DE: CEO business assistant for a job rotation at my company's headquarters, Oct 2019 - Feb 2020
+'19 - '20 Mannheim, DE: job rotation as CEO's business assistant, Oct 2019 - Feb 2020

 #### Work